redis-rs/redis-rs/README.md

 [![crates.io](https://img.shields.io/crates/v/redis.svg)](https://crates.io/crates/redis)
 [![Chat](https://img.shields.io/discord/976380008299917365?logo=discord)](https://discord.gg/WHKcJK9AKP)

-Redis-rs is a high level redis library for Rust.
+Redis-rs is a high level Rust library for Redis.
 It provides convenient access to all Redis functionality through a very flexible but low-level API.
 It uses a customizable type conversion trait so that any operation can return results in just the type you are expecting.
 This makes for a very pleasant